Hemisphaerota cyanea: Life cycle and behavior

 Larva of the palmetto tortoise beetle hide under a nest-like covering of thin strands of frass (fecal matter).
 They pupate inside of these fecal shelters.
 The adults hold themselves on fronds of palmettos with thousands of microscopic bristles on their tarsi ("feet"), paired with an oil that makes them difficult to pry off the leaves.
+Both the larva and adults of Hemisphaerota cyanea feed on palmetto plants (Sabal species).